Wolves on the ballot in Colorado a symbol of America's culture wars

 But it is almost a given that the measure is going to pass, Dr Peter Cutter, a conservation scientist who lives in Boulder, Colorado, told The Straits Times.

-Examination of the data from states which do have wolves - like Montana, Idaho and Wyoming - shows that wolves kill a tiny number of livestock.
+Examination of the data from states which do have wolves - such as Montana, Idaho and Wyoming - shows that wolves kill a tiny number of livestock.

-"Statistically that number is small; just in Montana, Idaho and Wyoming, only in counties that have wolves and cattle, in 2015 we had .009 per cent cattle losses to wolves," says Mr John Murtaugh, a conservationist with Defenders of Wildlife, one of the organisations driving the effort.
+"Statistically that number is small; just in Montana, Idaho and Wyoming, only in counties that have wolves and cattle, in 2015 we had 0.009 per cent cattle losses to wolves," said Mr John Murtaugh, a conservationist with Defenders of Wildlife, one of the organisations driving the effort.

 But why reintroduce wolves at all?